CQX96/CQX96-Linux/Documentation/usb/gadget_serial.rst

 Installing the Gadget Serial Driver
 -----------------------------------
-To use the gadget serial driver you must configure the Linux gadget side kernel for "Support for USB Gadgets", for a "USB Peripheral Controller" (for example, net2280), and for the "Serial Gadget" driver.
+To use the gadget serial driver you must configure the CQX96 gadget side kernel for "Support for USB Gadgets", for a "USB Peripheral Controller" (for example, net2280), and for the "Serial Gadget" driver.
 All this are listed under "USB Gadget Support" when